Oral hygiene

 Maintaining good oral hygiene is as important as maintaining one's personal hygiene.
-It is one of the best hygiene departments around.
-In addition to it, regular dental check-ups are essential to diagnose any chances of infection or any potential problems.
-To maintain balanced oral hygiene, at least two professional cleanings by a dentist per year and regular self-cleaning are necessary.
+In addition to it, regular dental checkups are essential to diagnose any chances of infection or any potential problems.
+To maintain balanced oral hygiene, at least two professional cleanings by our dentist per year and regular self-cleaning are necessary.
 They would also help retain whiter teeth.
-Here are some of the oral hygiene habits that you can follow to keep your dental set-up healthy:
+Here are some of the oral hygiene habits that you can follow to keep your teeth and mouth healthy:

 Brushing